minhtien1405/textSummarizer/README.md

 2. Data Validations:
     Giving data to your model, you have to verity whether those data files are correct or not.

+3. Data Transformations:
+    First, data as text file need to be tokenized to become feature.